andreychemist/andreychemist.github.io/pages/faq.md

 You can submit the Form I-907, Request for Premium Processing Service, with the I-140 Petition under the EB-1A category, but not under the EB2-NIW category: <https://www.uscis.gov/forms/how-do-i-use-premium-processing-service>.

 First, make sure that you are filling [the most recent form](https://www.uscis.gov/system/files_force/files/form/i-907.pdf).
 An expiration date can be found in the top right corner on the first page.
 I filled my form in 2012, it was similar but not the same.
-The fee hasn't changed since that time and is still $1,225, but it may increase in the future.
+The fee has increased since that time and since Oct.
+2018 is $1,410 (and it may increase again in the future).

 Second, most of fields in the form are obvious.
 In Part 1, item 8, I checked the box "I am the **petitioner** who is filing or has filed a petition eligible for Premium Processing Service", because I did everything without a lawyer.
 There is a subtle difference between the petitioner and the applicant (you can petition for someone else, but apply only for yourself).
 Since the I-140 form is called 'Petition', I chose "the petitioner".